Frequently Asked Questions

 Any candidates who will have returned to Germany from abroad up to 14 days before and exam day must notify the centre immediately.

-Candidates for computer-based exams will be provided with their own mouse and asked to type wearing a pair of gloves.
-Keyboards will be disinfected before and after each exam.
+Candidates for computer-based exams will be provided with their own mouse and a pair of gloves, should they wish to wear these.
+Equipment will be disinfected before and after each exam.

 We ask that you bring your own set of wired headphones for the listening test.
 These must be checked by the invigilation staff.